riseupalex/CitComAI-Hub.github.io/docs/data_catalog.md

 title: Data Catalog
 ---
 !!! info
-    This data catalog is still a work in progress.
+    Data catalog is still a work in progress.
 Thus, it is not available right now.

 <!-- ## The Nordic Super Node